Aarthi-14/HR_Attrition_Analysis-PowerBI/README.md

 ### Correlation Analysis

-This dashboard presents a comprehensive view of overall Workforce trends by Attrition.
+This page presents a comprehensive view of overall Workforce trends by Attrition.
-  - Key metrics include Average Age, Average Percentage Hike, Average Monthly salary, Environment satisfaction Index, Job satisfaction index, Job Involvement Index, Average Tenure at the Company by Job Role are there in this Dashboard.
+  - Key metrics include indices like Environment satisfaction Index, Job satisfaction index, Job Involvement Index, Average Tenure at the Company by Job Role are there in this Page.
   - Users can Interact with any Visualization by using slicers for Gender/Department/Job Role/Attrition.

 ![Correlation Analysis](https://github.com/user-attachments/assets/c0ac7c4c-4cd6-4641-ab56-670c85a2e6c4)